Alexandria Canal (Virginia): Route

-The canal ran southwards for seven miles through today's Arlington County and City of Alexandria, Virginia, dropping 38 feet through a series of four locks between Washington Street and the Potomac River in the northern portion of Alexandria.
-The Canal ended at a Tidal Basin (Pool No. 1) and a Tidal Lock (Lift Lock No. 1) located at the north end of Old Town Alexandria.
+The canal ran southwards for 7.12 miles from the Aqueduct Bridge through today's Arlington County and City of Alexandria, Virginia.
+It had arched masonry bridges (torn down during expansion north of the George Washington Parkway) over the road to Mason's Island and Rocky Run.
+Farther south it crossed over Four Mile Run and, later, the Alexandria and Washington Railroad on a brick and stone aqueduct.
+It passed under the Washington and Old Dominion Railroad and then into Alexadria.
+In Alexandria, it dropped 38 feet through a series of four locks between Washington Street and the Potomac River.
+The Canal ended at a Tidal Basin (Pool No. 1), after crossing under the W&OD railroad again, and a Tidal Lock (Lift Lock No. 1) located at the north end of Old Town Alexandria.